xfrr/goffmpeg/README.md

 ﻿# Goffmpeg
-FFMPEG wrapper written in GO
+FFMPEG wrapper written in GO which allows to obtain the progress.

 # Dependencies
 - [FFmpeg](https://www.ffmpeg.org/)